 - Attorneys, preparers, and interpreters completing USCIS forms

-How to Avoid USCIS Signature Problems
+How to Avoid Problems Before You File

 - Use the newest version of every USCIS form

-- Make sure every required form is signed
+- Make sure every required form is signed by the correct person

-- Do not use copied-and-pasted signature images
+- Do not use copied-and-pasted signature images or stamped signatures

 - Do not type the applicant’s name in place of a signature

-- Make sure the signature is in the correct section
+- Make sure the signature is in the correct section with the correct date

-- Check all employer representative signature sections
+- Check all interpreter, preparer, sponsor, and employer representative signature sections

 - Keep a complete copy of the signed filing